Accession of Bosnia and Herzegovina to the European Union

+It is one of nine current EU candidate countries, together with Albania, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.

 Relations

 The EU established a regional approach to the Western Balkans in 1997, with political and economic conditionality criteria for the development of bilateral relations.
 The following year, an EU/Bosnia and Herzegovina Consultative Task Force was put in place to start the process.
 Since 2006, the task force has been replaced by the Reform Process Monitoring (RPM).

 An Interim Agreement on Trade and Trade-related issues was signed and entered into force on 1 July 2008.
 The Interim Agreement was the legal framework for trade between Bosnia and the EU between 2008 and 2015.
 Unilateral trade preferences ("Autonomous Trade Measures", ATM) were introduced by the EU for Bosnia and Herzegovina in the year 2000.
 Trade has increased since 2008 and EU products have been granted reciprocal preference in Bosnia and Herzegovina.
-The EU is the main trading partner of Bosnia and Herzegovina and 73.5% of exports from the country went to the EU in 2014, following Croatia's accession.
+The EU is the main trading partner of Bosnia and Herzegovina; 73.5% of the exports from the country went to the EU in 2014, following Croatia's accession.

-Financial Assistance
+Financial assistance

-In the 2007–2013 budgetary period, Bosnia and Herzegovina is a beneficiary of the Instrument for Pre-Accession Assistance (IPA) funds.
-As a "potential candidate country", Bosnia is allowed to finance projects under the first two IPA components, Transition Assistance and Institution Building and Cross-Border Cooperation.
-The eligibility for the three advanced IPA components will be conditional on Bosnia's acquisition of EU candidacy status and its implementation of a Decentralised Implementation System, streamlining administrative capacities in order to autonomously manage projects and disburse funds with only ex post Commission controls.
+In the 2007–2013 budgetary period, Bosnia and Herzegovina was a beneficiary of the Instrument for Pre-Accession Assistance (IPA) funds.
+As a "potential candidate country", Bosnia was allowed to finance projects under the first two IPA components, Transition Assistance and Institution Building and Cross-Border Cooperation.
+The eligibility for the three advanced IPA components would be conditional on Bosnia's acquisition of EU candidacy status and its implementation of a Decentralised Implementation System, streamlining administrative capacities in order to autonomously manage projects and disburse funds with only ex-post Commission controls.

-The priorities for IPA action for Bosnia are set in the 2008 European Partnership.
+The priorities for IPA action for Bosnia were set in the 2008 European Partnership.

-Bosnia and Herzegovina is currently receiving EUR 822 million of developmental aid until 2020 from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.
+Bosnia and Herzegovina was receiving EUR 822 million of developmental aid until 2020 from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.

 Visa liberalisation process

 On 1 January 2008, a visa facilitation and readmission agreement between Bosnia and Herzegovina and the EU entered into force.
 Bosnia and Herzegovina took part in the dialogue for visa liberalisation with Schengen countries, launched by the European Commission on 26 May 2008.

 On November 8, 2010 the Council of the European Union approved visa-free travel to the EU for citizens of Bosnia and Herzegovina.
 The decision entered into force on 15 December 2010.

 EU special representative

 Peter Sørensen took over the position of EUSR in Bosnia and Herzegovina from September 2011 until October 2014.
-His post was decoupled from the one of High Representative for Bosnia and Herzegovina (which will remain in the hands of Valentin Inzko), and merged with the one of Head of the EU Delegation to BiH, aiming at strengthening the EU pre-accession strategy for Bosnia and Herzegovina.
+His post was decoupled from the one of High Representative for Bosnia and Herzegovina (which remained in the hands of Valentin Inzko), and merged with the one of Head of the EU Delegation to BiH, aiming at strengthening the EU pre-accession strategy for Bosnia and Herzegovina.
 He was replaced by Lars-Gunnar Wigemark.
+In 2019, Johann Sattler was appointed.